The Best Infant Car Seats of 2025

 - Anti-rebound bar and load leg take up more space front-to-back, so will be a tight fit in smaller cars

 UPPAbaby’s newest addition to their car seat lineup is our top pick if you’re prioritizing weight when shopping for an infant car seat.
 At six pounds minus the canopy and inserts, even I was surprised at how light this seat was the first time I picked it up—and I’ve carried a lot of car seats over the years.
-(The Aria is almost four pounds lighter than UPPA’s other popular infant car seat, the Mesa V2.)
+(The Aria is almost four pounds lighter than UPPA’s other popular infant car seat, the Mesa V2.
+You can see it in action in our in-depth Aria review.)
 Safety-wise, there’s an anti-rebound panel and a load leg, and the seat is easy to install thanks to LATCH and visual indicators that turn red if something’s not right.

 Additional Specs